027xiguapi/randbox/README.md

 import { email } from './src/web.js';
 import { natural } from './src/basics.js';

-// Use directly (note: 'this' context will need to be bound to a Chance instance)
+// Use directly (note: 'this' context will need to be bound to a RandBox instance)
 ```

 ## Benefits